-TVA will not pay or reimburse any offeror direct or indirect costs incurred in the development, submission, evaluation, or negotiation of its Proposal, and assumes no liability in connection with such Proposal-related costs.
+TVA will not pay or reimburse any offeror direct or indirect costs incurred in the development, submission, evaluation, or negotiation of its Proposal and assumes no liability in connection with such Proposal-related costs.

 Each offeror recognizes and agrees that if it provides specifications for follow-on or non-developmental work in its Proposal or otherwise as a result of this solicitation, it may, in TVA’s sole discretion, be prohibited from competing for or being awarded future TVA easements or contracts related to such specifications.

-An offeror must notify TVA in its Proposal if it has or had access to any non-public TVA information that: (i) is not available to competing offerors and (ii) could provide offeror an unfair competitive advantage.
+An offeror must notify TVA in its Proposal if it has or had access to any non-public TVA information that: (i) is not available to competing offerors and (ii) could provide the offeror an unfair competitive advantage.
 Upon such notification, TVA may disseminate the non-public information to any other offeror and allow each such offeror to amend its Proposal to take into account such non‑public information.

-By submitting its Proposal in response to this solicitation, each offeror warrants that, to the best of its knowledge and belief, and except as otherwise disclosed in its Proposal, there are no relevant facts that could give rise to an organizational conflict of interest (OCI).
+By submitting its Proposal in response to this solicitation, each offeror warrants that, to the best of its knowledge and belief, except as otherwise disclosed in its Proposal, there are no relevant facts that could give rise to an organizational conflict of interest (OCI).
 An OCI arises when: (i) an offeror is unable or potentially unable to render impartial advice or assistance to TVA, (ii) an offeror’s objectivity in performing work (if TVA awards it an easement related to this solicitation) is or might be otherwise impaired, or (iii) an offeror has an unfair competitive advantage.
-TVA reserves the right to take or direct offeror to take such steps as TVA deems appropriate in its discretion to eliminate, neutralize, or mitigate an OCI or the appearance of an OCI.
+TVA reserves the right to take or direct the offeror to take such steps as TVA deems appropriate in its discretion to eliminate, neutralize, or mitigate an OCI or the appearance of an OCI.

-TVA may disqualify an offeror from consideration for an award, or terminate any awarded easement for default, if the offeror fails to disclose a known OCI or act in accordance with TVA’s direction as to the elimination or mitigation of an OCI.
+TVA may disqualify an offeror from consideration for an award or terminate any awarded easement for default if the offeror fails to disclose a known OCI or act in accordance with TVA’s direction as to the elimination or mitigation of an OCI.

 Each offeror’s ability to communicate clearly and succinctly and to organize its Proposal using the same order and format as stated and required by this solicitation will be a positive factor in TVA’s evaluation of the Proposal.
 Accordingly, the Proposal: (i) should not be unnecessarily voluminous and elaborate, and (ii) must be submitted in a form and format compatible with Microsoft Office software products.

 Each offeror shall provide a list of representative transactions, responsibilities, or past work demonstrating its experience for the services offered.
-Offerors must furnish a detailed description of their experience relating to operating and maintaining developed recreation sites (e.g., hotels, resorts, tourism destinations, events and marinas).
+Offerors must furnish a detailed description of their experience relating to operating and maintaining developed recreation sites (e.g., hotels, resorts, tourism destinations, events, and marinas).
 The description must include experience in private business, public service, or any nonprofit or other related enterprises.

 The Proposal should be organized into the following sections:

-a) Identification of the individual(s) authorized to conduct negotiations on behalf of the offeror (include individual’s name, address, phone number, and email).
+a) Identification of the individual(s) authorized to conduct negotiations on behalf of the offeror (include the individual’s name, address, phone number, and email).

-1) Date the offeror incorporated, organized, or was created;
+1) Date, the offeror, incorporated, organized, or was created;

 3) The offeror’s principal place of business;